 lemongrass, garlic, and shallots on a wooden table

 Lemongrass is a tough grass that grows in the tropical environments of Southeast Asia.
-They have fragrant lemon/lime like smell and taste, and it is often used in sauces and marinades to give food flavor.
-In Vietnamese cuisine, this is a popular ingredient used to flavor meats, vegetables, and fish.
-Some popular Vietnamese dishes using lemongrass are lemongrass chicken, com suon, and bo kho.
+I love its fragrant lemon/lime like smell and taste.
+In Vietnamese cuisine, this is a popular ingredient we use to flavor meats, vegetables, and fish.
+Some dishes I use lemongrass for are lemongrass chicken, com suon, and bo kho.

 • Salmon – I used salmon filets for this recipe, but you can use any cut of salmon.

 • Lemongrass – Used to flavor the salmon.
-You can use 1 tbsp of lime juice as a substitute for lemongrass, but it does not taste the same as with lemongrass,
+You can use 1 tbsp of lime juice as a substitute for lemongrass, but it does not taste the same as with lemongrass.
+Check out my guide on how to use lemongrass for tips on how to cut this ingredient!

-• Shallot – Adds more flavor to the dish.
-Shallots can be substituted with sweet yellow onion.
+• Shallot – Shallots can be substituted with sweet yellow onion.

-• Garlic – Adds more flavor to the dish.
-Garlic can be substituted with 1/2 tsp of garlic powder.
+• Garlic – Garlic can be substituted with 1/2 tsp of garlic powder.

-• Oyster sauce – Adds umami flavor to the dish.
-Oyster sauce can be substituted with soy sauce, but like with lemongrass, the dish doesn’t taste quite the same.
+• Oyster sauce – Oyster sauce can be substituted with soy sauce, but like with lemongrass, the dish doesn’t taste quite the same.

-• Honey – Balances out the umami flavors with a little bit of sweetness.
-Honey can be substituted with light brown sugar.
+• Honey – Honey can be substituted with light brown sugar.

 How to make Vietnamese lemongrass salmon